 The open stable door, a key feature of the original shepherd’s huts, seems to catch and amplify the birdsong.
 Daughter Hannah, eighteen now and freed from school’s shackles much earlier than expected, paddles quietly by with Jane and the dogs in the Canadian canoe just as they did when she was a small child.
 It is early April, and the birds are as active as can be; singing at full tilt and gathering nest material.
 I catch a glimpse of a busy gang of long tailed tits in the sallow by the side window, they don’t see me and seem lost in the energy of their blossoming Spring activities.
 The sap is rising.

 The hut is painted in a drab dark green on the outside, and sits in the landscape as comfortably as the other natural features surrounding it.
-It’s been resting here for ten years and, as it was pulled onto a rough gravel footing without much thought, it is just slightly listing to the port side.
+It’s been resting here for ten years at time of writing and, as it was pulled onto a rough gravel footing without much thought, it is just slightly listing to the port side.
 As I am planning to spend more time in the hut, I will level it onto a more even keel with some stone or timber pads.

 I will write regularly in here, of how Plankbridge began, why we do what we do, tales of the fascinating people we’ve met along the way.
 I will dress the hut with bygones, hang some inspiring pictures on the walls and find space for an armchair.
 But it will have to be the right one, not just anything will do.
 I could have a guitar on a stand, source a suitable desk light and build some shelves for my favourite books.